dyc3/senior-design/elicitation-validation.typ

 === Quality Validation

-- The frontend must work identically when connecting to the balancer as it does when connecting to a monolith.
+- The frontend must work identically when connecting to the Balancer as it does when connecting to a Monolith.
-- All E2E integration tests must pass with and without the balancer.
+- All E2E integration tests must pass with and without the Balancer.

 === Performance Validation